 Description

-A skew single-span concrete bridge carries the double-track Belfast-Londonderry railway over Glenville Road (including two footpaths, one of which is raised).
-It is of painted reinforced-concrete throughout, all cast in situ.
-The arch is of three-centred profile, over which is a banded reveal of shallow segmental profile.
-The parapets have recessed rectangular panels and carry the date 1932 on the middle of their outside faces.
-The bank retaining walls on both sides have banded rustication and slightly advanced copings; they merge with the wing walls of the adjoining bridges (HB21/10/001C and HB21/10/001E).
-As this line is at a higher level than those adjoining, this bridge is slightly higher as a consequence.
+The bridge is a skew single-span structure of painted reinforced concrete, cast in situ throughout, carrying the double-track Belfast-Londonderry railway over Glenville Road, which includes two footpaths, one of which is raised.
+The arch is of three-centred profile, over which sits a banded reveal of shallow segmental profile.
+The parapets feature recessed rectangular panels and carry the date 1932 on the middle of their outside faces.
+The bank retaining walls on both sides have banded rustication and slightly advanced copings; they merge seamlessly with the wing walls of the adjoining bridges.
+As this line runs at a higher level than those adjoining, the bridge is consequently slightly elevated.
 The line continues across the Three Mile Water on viaduct HB21/10/001A.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.